Santa Monica Air Line: History

 The line was built in 1875 as the steam-powered Los Angeles and Independence Railroad, intended to bring mined ore to ships in Santa Monica harbor's Long Wharf and as a passenger excursion train to the beach.
 It was later purchased by Southern Pacific Railroad, whereupon it was leased to the Los Angeles-Pacific Railroad for electric passenger and light freight use.

-Car 1044 at the end of the tracks, 1911.
-The sign under the car's left window reads "Los Angeles via Air Line".

 Installation of the railway electrification system on the line had begun by May 1908, and electric service to the Hill Street Terminal began that July (cars ran to Hill Street via the Venice Short Line).
 Limited flyer service was inaugurated on May 26, 1909.
 Pacific Electric bought the line in 1911, along with all the other lines owned by Los Angeles Pacific.
 Tracks between Culver Junction and Amoco Junction were electrified in 1912, allowing cars to reach downtown via the Watts Line.
 The Santa Monica harbor Long Wharf was closed to shipping traffic in 1913.
 By 1923, service consisted of 17 daily round trips to 11th Avenue, 15 round trips to Culver City, and a single daily round trip the full length of the line to Santa Monica.